-Leadership at Three C’s Support has been described as “poor and inconsistent,” with management failing to properly supervise staff or uphold safeguarding responsibilities.
-Staff members are reportedly demoralised due to chronic understaffing and insufficient support, which has left them overwhelmed.
-Additionally, inadequate training and a lack of proper induction and ongoing supervision have compromised the quality of care delivered.
+Leadership at the care provider was described as “poor and inconsistent,” with management failing to properly supervise staff or uphold safeguarding responsibilities.
+Staff members reported feeling overwhelmed and demoralised due to chronic understaffing and insufficient support.
+Additionally, inadequate training, including a lack of proper induction and ongoing supervision, has compromised the quality of care provided.

 Originally published by UKNIP.